3 Days in Budapest: The Best Budapest Itinerary [2024]

 Central market hall building in Budapest

-If you continue to Gellert hill on the Buda side, the Cave Church is located directly across the Liberty Bridge.
-You will easily see it because of the turrets decorating it, but the entrance is around the side.
+If you continue to Gellert Hill on the Buda side, the Cave Church is directly across the Liberty Bridge.
+You will quickly see it because of the turrets decorating it, but the entrance is around the side.
 The church was built in the 1920s in a cave previously used by a hermit.
-Later during World War II, it was used as a hospital.
-The Cave church was closed until 1989, but now it is open for visits (if you haven’t been to such a place, check it).
+Later, during World War II, it was used as a hospital.
+The Cave church was closed until 1989, but now it is open for visits (if you haven’t been to such a place, add it to your Budapest bucket list and check it out).

 12.Hike Gellert Hill

-After the Cave church, you can continue to the 235 meter Gellert Hill, which overlooks Budapest and enjoy some of the best Budapest views.
+The Budapest itinerary continues with a beautiful viewpoint of Budapest.
+After the Cave church, you can continue to the 235-meter Gellert Hill, which overlooks Budapest, and enjoy some of the best Budapest views.
 This lookout point is very popular at sunset.
-Here you can see some monuments related to Hungarian history:
+Here, you can see some monuments related to Hungarian history:

--Szent Gellert monument (Saint Gerard – first bishop of Csanad in the Kingdom of Hungary, hill named after him).
+Szent Gellert monument (Saint Gerard – first bishop of Csanad in the Kingdom of Hungary, a hill named after him).

-After the sunset, go back to the Pest side and check some of the famous ruin bars for a unique experience.
+After the sunset, go back to the Pest side and check out some Budapest famous ruin bars for a unique experience.

 Gellert hill - Szent Gellert monument